Chakto Program

 Cinema : Anna Ciennik, Geoffroy Grison & Wim Vanacker

-Sound & Music: Jean-Charles Bastion for "From Music to Image"; Amaury Crétois for "Audio Storytelling"; Anne Paceo
+Sound & Music: Jean-Charles Bastion & Pierre6Edouard Dumora for "Film Composer"; Amaury Crétois for "Audio

 Dance: Fouad Boussouf & Emmanuèle Phuon